daronphang/programming-resources/databases/vendors/NoSQL/cassandra/CQL.md

 The most important property of partition is that all the rows belonging to the same partition are guaranteed to be stored on the same set of replica nodes.
 The localization of data is important to the efficient retrieval of data, requiring the Cassandra coordinator to contact as few nodes as possible.
 However, this may create a **hotspot** for both reading and writing.

+the partition key must be specified in all queries of the table.

 ### Clustering key

 **Clustering columns** are columns that follow the partition key in the primary key definition.
 All rows are ordered by that clustering order.